 Part-2 to basic makeup kit for beginners in India

-Some time back, I did a post on makeup kit for beginners in India, part-1.
+Some time back, I did a basic makeup kit for beginners in India, part-1, which talks about essential beauty and makeup products on a beginner level.
 It’s always good to start with a few products rather than buying too much and then, feeling overwhelmed.
 The “Part-1” consisted of very basic stuff which as a beginner of course looks confusing.
 I remember having such a tough time mastering my base makeup as a beginner and the main reason behind that was because I wasn’t moisturizing and prepping my skin properly.
 So, don’t forget to take care of your skin as the better it behaves, the better your makeup looks.

 Let’s get started with the Part-2 of the basic makeup kit for beginners in India.